 - GRANIX is a leukocyte growth factor indicated for reduction in the duration of severe

 neutropenia in patients with nonmyeloid malignancies receiving myelosuppressive

-anticancer drugs associated with a clinically significant incidence of febrile
+anticancer drugs associated with a clinically significant incidence of febrile neutropenia.

-- Splenic rupture: Splenic rupture, including fatal cases, can occur following the administration of human granulocyte colony-stimulating
+fatal cases, can occur following the administration of human granulocyte colony-stimulating

 factors (hG-CSFs).
 Discontinue GRANIX and evaluate for an enlarged spleen or splenic

 rupture in patients who report upper abdominal or shoulder pain after receiving

 ARDS can occur in patients receiving hG-CSFs.

 Evaluate patients who develop fever and lung infiltrates or respiratory distress

 after receiving GRANIX, for ARDS.
 Discontinue GRANIX in patients with ARDS.

 - Allergic reactions: Serious allergic reactions,

 reactions.
 Do not administer GRANIX to patients with a history of serious allergic

 reactions to filgrastim or pegfilgrastim.

-and sometimes fatal sickle cell crises can occur in patients with sickle
+and sometimes fatal sickle cell crises can occur in patients with sickle cell disease

-to the administration of GRANIX in patients with sickle cell disease.
+of GRANIX in patients with sickle cell disease.
 Discontinue GRANIX in patients undergoing

 a sickle cell crisis.